JinalDevadiga/RL-Portfolio-Optimization/README.md

 ## Project Overview

 This project implements a realistic portfolio management system where reinforcement learning agents learn to allocate capital across assets to maximize risk-adjusted returns.
-You'll implement and compare **Deep Q-Networks (DQN)** and **Proximal Policy Optimization (PPO)**, understanding when and why to use each.
+I implemented and compared **Deep Q-Networks (DQN)** and **Proximal Policy Optimization (PPO)**, demonstrating understanding of when and why to use each algorithm.

+**Key Insight**: DQN's off-policy learning with experience replay is highly sample-efficient for discrete portfolio rebalancing.
+PPO's on-policy nature requires more data but would ultimately achieve superior performance with proper tuning—a valuable algorithm trade-off to understand.

+### Why This Project?

+It's a **real-world financial problem** with:
+- **Realistic constraints**: Transaction costs, portfolio rebalancing friction, market microstructure
+- **Multiple evaluation perspectives**: Sharpe ratio, maximum drawdown, cumulative returns, volatility
+- **Clear trade-offs to defend**: DQN vs PPO, discrete vs continuous actions, single vs multi-agent
+- **Interview-ready depth**: You can discuss why specific design choices matter

 ---